Forget everything you think you know about your clients.

 So exactly how do you get this clarity?

 There are many ways to skin a cat.
-I like to create a profile using an empathy map.
+One way I like to create a profile is using an empathy map.

 The empathy map helps us to understand the emotional drivers behind a decision to buy.
 It is much better than simple demographic and lifestyle profiling.